Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Introduction

+References \cite{new-ak1}\cite{new-ak2} present a method for establishing an unconditionally secure encryption key between two wireless nodes relying on a media-based antenna structure.
+Different states of the media-based antenna are exploited to measure a set of reciprocal phase values, called masking phase values, between the two nodes.
+Since each masking phase is uniformly distributed in $[0,2\pi]$, it allows hiding $b$ bits of information within a $2^b$-PSK (phase shift-keying) constellation (by the addition of phase values modulo $2\pi$).
+A sequence of bits, upon applying forward error correction (FEC), are mapped to a sequence of such rotated PSK constellations (each constellation is masked by the addition of an independent, uniformly distributed phase).
+Then, the sequence of hidden bits are securely and reliably transmitted over the channel.
+These hidden bits can be the message itself, or form a key to be subsequently used in conjunction with a conventional encryption algorithm, e.g., advanced encryption standard (AES).

-In \cite{c1}\!\cite{c2}, data is embedded in two orthogonal antenna beam-patterns, which can transmit a binary signal set.
-Although use of orthogonal basis is common in various formulations involving communications systems, it usually does not bring any benefits on its own, it just simplifies problem formulation and signal detection by keeping the noise projections uncorrelated.
-This means there are no clear advantages in designing the RF front-end to support orthogonal patterns as used in \cite{c1}\!\cite{c2}.
-The motivation in \cite{c1}\!\cite{c2} is to reduce the number of transmit chains and no other benefits are discussed.
+Authors in \cite{c1, c2} study embedding data in antenna beam patterns, where data is embedded in two orthogonal beam patterns to transmit a binary signal set.
+Although the use of an orthogonal basis is common in various formulations involving communications systems, it usually does not bring any explicit performance benefits; it merely simplifies the problem formulation, particularly constellation design and detection by keeping the noise projections uncorrelated (independent in signaling over AWGN).
+The motivation discussed in \cite{c1, c2} has been to reduce the number of transmit chains.

-Bains~\cite{c3} discusses using parasitic elements for data modulation, and shows limited energy saving, which again is due to the effect of classical RF beam-forming.
+The use of tunable parasitic elements external to the antenna(s) for RF beam-forming is also well established.
+However, the objective in traditional RF beam-forming is \say{to focus/steer} the energy beam, which does not realize the advantages of MBM (where data is modulated by modifying the RF characteristics of the external parasitic elements).
+Bains~\cite{c3} discusses using parasitic elements for data modulation and shows energy saving due to the effect of classical RF beam-forming.

+MBM falls within the more general category of \say{index modulation} \cite{Index}, which includes a number of different approaches \cite{N4, N5, N6, N7, N8, N9} for modulating the RF carrier in the spatial domain.
+In the following, a subset of the earlier works that have played a pioneering role in the area of index modulation is discussed.
+Due to space limitations and the sheer volume of publications on the topic, readers are referred to \cite{Index, c1, c2, c3, c4-new, N3, N4, N5, N6, N7, N8, N9, N10, N6n, N6nn, N6nnn}, and references therein, for more details.